Migrating Existing Analysis Services Databases

 Specifying a Source and a Destination

-You can also choose to save the database schema to a script file and complete the migration later by using an Analysis Services Execute DDL task in a SQL Server 2005 Integration Services (SSIS) package.
+You can also decide to save the database schema to a script file and complete the migration later by using an Analysis Services Execute DDL task in a SQL Server 2008 Integration Services package.
 For more information about the Analysis Services Execute DDL task, see Analysis Services Execute DDL Task.

 Selecting Databases to Migrate

 By default, the names of a source database and its corresponding destination database are identical.
-However, if another database with the same name already exists on the destination server, the Migration Wizard assigns a unique name for the new database.
-(For example, a second copy of AdventureWorks becomes AdventureWorks 1.)
+However, if another database that uses the same name already exists on the destination server, the Migration Wizard assigns a unique name for the new database.
+(For example, a second copy of AdventureWorks2008R2 becomes AdventureWorks2008R2 1.)
 You can use the name provided in the wizard, type a new name in the wizard, or rename the database after you complete the wizard.

-For more information about how SQL Server 2000 Analysis Services objects correspond to SQL Server 2005 Analysis Services objects, see Migration Considerations (SSAS).
+For more information about how SQL Server 2000 Analysis Services objects correspond to SQL Server 2008 Analysis Services objects, see Migration Considerations (Analysis Services).

 The Migration Wizard does not support the migration of Microsoft SQL Server 7.0 Analysis Services databases.